Music of Romania: Traditional music

-Traditional Romanian music reflects a confluence of sounds similar to Central European (especially Hungarian) as well as Balkan traditional music.
+Traditional Romanian music reflects a confluence of sounds similar to Central European (Hungarian), as well as Balkan traditional music.
 In Romanian folk music, emphasis is on melody rather than percussion, with frequent use of the violin for melody.
-The melody itself and especially the melodic embellishments are reminiscent of music from further south in the Balkans.
+The melody itself and especially the melodic embellishments are reminiscent of music in the Balkans.

 Banat

 In Banat, the violin is the most common folk instrument, now played alongside imported woodwind instruments; other instruments include the taragot (today often the saxophone plays the taragot role in bands).
 Efta Botoca is among the most renowned violinists from Banat.

 Bucovina

 Bucovina is a remote province and its traditions include some of the most ancient Romanian instruments, including the țilincă and the cobza.
 Pipes (fluieraș (small pipe) or fluier mare (large pipe)) are also played, usually with accompaniment by a cobza (more recently, the accordion).
 Violins and brass instruments have been imported in modern times.